Mission

 Competencies are knowledge, skills, and behaviors expected of the PA student at the end of the program and before entrance into PA practice.
 Graduates of the Canisius University Physician Assistant Program will be able to:

-1. Demonstrate content knowledge
+1. Medical content knowledge

 a.
 Understand the basic sciences of anatomy, physiology and pathology and apply knowledge in the diagnosis and treatment of disease.